 This course is designed to teach the fundamentals of Medical Assisting in Family Practice, Internal Medicine, and Obstetrics and Gynecology (OB/GYN) and Pediatrics.
 Medical and surgical asepsis, microbial control, autoclaving, bandaging, instrument identification, minor surgery, medical examination of the patient, documentation, and vital signs will be discussed.
-Restricted to the following majors: Medical Assistant AAS and diploma.
-(Prerequisites: HLTH 1005, HLTH 1040 and ENGL 1107 or 2105 and required instructor approval.)
-(Co-requisites: MAST 2700) (1 credit lecture/2 credits lab)
+(Prerequisites: HLTH 1005, HLTH 1040 and ENGL 1107 or ENGL 2105 and Documentation of Hepatitis B immunity or documentation of two Hepatitis B immunizations prior to starting these courses.
+Copy of current American Heart Association BLS Provider (must be current throughout the externship and Instructor approval.)
+(Co-requisites: MAST 1601) (1 credit lecture/2 credits lab)